bferenczy0/interview-takeawaytask2/README.md

 The real codebase DOES NOT look like and is NOT laid out like this!

 # TASK
-1. Clone the code.
+1. Fork the repository so you have your own version and then clone the repo to your local machine.
 Build and run/debug to get a feel for it.
 It is a VERY cut down section of a User Service section with a lot of things 'faked'.
 There should be a swagger page at https://localhost:5001 for all of your testing needs.

 2. Read the Create User Update Endpoint issue (see issues) - or here - https://github.com/kaizenticketing/interview-takeawaytask2/issues/1.